- GRADUATE STUDIES

 - STUDENT LIFE

-In our increasingly interconnected world, the importance of knowing another language and culture is vital for success and Franklin Pierce has long offered Study Abroad programs to support student learning along these lines.
-I am delighted to announce Franklin Pierce’s new partnership with Education First (EF) that will multiply the range of Study abroad opportunities available to Franklin Pierce students.
-EF was founded in Sweden in 1965 with the aim of improving language skills and inter-cultural relations worldwide.
-With this mission in mind, Franklin Pierce has partnered with EF to make their Language Study Abroad programs available during Franklin Pierce’s academic and summer breaks.
+In our increasingly interconnected world, the importance of knowing another language and culture is vital for success, and Franklin Pierce University has long offered study abroad programs to support student learning along these lines.
+In addition to the international study opportunities offered by our own faculty, I am delighted to announce Franklin Pierce’s new partnership with Education First (EF), that will multiply the range of study abroad opportunities available to Franklin Pierce students.
+EF was founded in Sweden in 1965 with the aim of improving language skills and intercultural relations worldwide.
+With this mission in mind, Franklin Pierce has partnered with EF to make their Language Study Abroad programs available during Franklin Pierce’s academic year and over summer breaks.
 We look forward to further broadening your horizons of success.
-You can start this experience by taking a few minutes to review the opportunities - and while you are at it, measure your current language skills.
+You can start this experience by taking a few minutes to review the EF opportunities - and while you are at it, measure your current language skills.
 Please Follow the link to EF’s on-line language test.

 Kerry McKeever, Ph.D.